Koha-Community/kohadocs/source/tools.rst

 .. _upload-patron-images-label:

-Upload Patron Images
+Upload patron images
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

--  *Get there:* More > Tools > Patrons and Circulation > Upload Patron
+-  *Get there:* More > Tools > Patrons and circulation > Upload patron
-   Images
+   images

 Patron images can be uploaded in bulk if you are :ref:`allowing patron
 images <patronimages-label>` to be attached to patron records.
 These images